-Most people are biased towards face-to-face for the simple reason they usually have 15-20 years of experience.
-Through their school and university (or college), this has been their primary method of learning.
-It is familiar and they know it works.
+Most people are biased toward face-to-face because they usually have 15-20 years of experience.
+This has been their primary learning method through their school and university (or college).
+It is familiar, and they know it works.

 And there are different types of online training …

 You might have experienced self-paced e-learning where you read some documents, watch a set of online videos, and do some tests.
 It’s easy to switch off.
 It’s easy to get distracted.

 Another version of online training is a live interactive event where you attend and work with a small number of other delegates supported by instructors.
 It’s much more immersive and engaging.

 To counter people’s bias toward face-to-face training, we have been offering free online taster sessions to prospective delegates to experience what it’s like.

 What does great look like?

 Through this process, our key findings of what makes great online training are: